CodosaurusLLC/CodosaurusLLC.github.io/speaking/cfps-ending-soon.md

 <center>LAST UPDATED: 2023-08-18</center>

+This is a list of CfPs
+(Calls for Papers/Presentations/Participation/etc.)
-This is a list of CfPs that I know of, closing within the next two weeks.&nbsp;
+that I know of,
+closing within the next two weeks.&nbsp;
 It is updated approximately every week
 (usually on Friday afternoon),